DKLoehr/FractaSketch/README.md

 If weird stuff is happening and you can't edit your template, hit Clear.

 If you've got a template you particularly like, you can save it to a file and load it again later!
 To save a template, simply click on the box next to the "Save" button, and type in the filename you wish to use, then click Save.
-If the filename does not end in ".fs", then the extension ".fs" will be appended to it.
+If the filename does not end in ".fsk", then the extension ".fsk" will be appended to it.

 To load a file later, type the filename of the file you wish to load (including the .fs extension), and hit the Load button.
 This will overwrite your existing template, if any.